 A Guide to WordPress Gutenberg Image Block

-Arrival of Gutenberg has introduced us to a new era of WordPress editing.
-Unlike Classic WordPress editor, Gutenberg comes with a library of ready-made elements, otherwise known as Gutenberg blocks.
-These new elements will ease your way through customizing WordPress posts and make it a more user-friendly experience.
-In this guide, we will do an overview of Gutenberg Image Block and all that you can do with it.
+One of the most popular page builders for WordPress, Gutenberg comes with a library of ready-made elements, otherwise known as Gutenberg blocks.
+The blocks allow for smooth, streamlined and easy page-building experience as they are incredibly intuitive and practical.
+In this guide, we will do an overview of the Gutenberg Image Block and all that you can do with it.

 In a nutshell, Gutenberg Image Block lets you add an image anywhere you want on your page or post.
 If you click on a plus button in your editor, a new field will open.
 Here you can access Image option.
 As you can see below, in this editor, you have separate options for adding Gutenberg Image Block and Gutenberg gallery block as well.